lxc-jp/lxd-ja/doc/network-acls.md

  - `drop`
  - `reject`
  - `allow`
- - Automatic default rule action for any unmatched traffic (defaults to `reject` if `default.action` not specified).
+ - Automatic default action for any unmatched traffic (defaults to `reject`).

 This means that multiple ACLs can be applied to a NIC without having to specify the combined rule ordering.
 As soon as one of the rules in the ACLs matches then that action is taken and no other rules are considered.

+The default reject action can be modified by using the network and NIC level `security.acls.default.ingress.action` and `security.acls.default.egress.action` settings.
+The NIC level settings will override the network level settings.

 ## Port group selectors

 The Instance NICs that are assigned a particular ACL make up a logical port group that can then be referenced by name in other ACL rules.

-There are also two special selectors called `#internal` and `#external` which represent network local and external traffic respectively.
+There are also two special selectors called `@internal` and `@external` which represent network local and external traffic respectively.

 Port group selectors can be used in the `source` field for ingress rules and in the `destination` field for egress rules.